 Broken Beach and Angel’s Billabong are on the southwest coast of Nusa Penida in Bali.
 Not far from Crystal Bay.
 But to go there with a scooter or a car you have to make a big tour.
 The road used to be the worst of all roads in Nusa Penida island but now only the last hundred meters can testify of it !
 You can also walk to Broken Beach from Crystal Bay, but the trail is not easy to find and it is a 2 hour hike.

+The local name of the place is Pasih Uug (Broken Beach in balineese).
 With Kelingking Beach and Crystal Bay, Broken Beach and Angel’s Billabong are some of Nusa Penida’s iconic destinations.
 If you come to the island for the first time, it is a must, it would be a shame to miss them.
-But try to go there at the end of the afternoon to avoid the crowd of daily tour tourists.
-And do not wait too much, as the infrastructure is growing rapidly around.
-In December 2018 the concrete began to flow around to build steps or alleys.
-Practical, but less charming …
+In 2020 there are few tourists so you can chose to come at any time of the day.

 The place was named Broken Beach because it resulted from the collapse of part of the cliff.
 The collapsed part has a circular shape.
 And an arch was formed on the narrowest part that borders the sea.
-The whole looks like a circular bay with an arch overlooking the sea.
+The whole place looks like a circular bay with an arch overlooking the sea.
 But better than an explanation, look at the photos !

 You will probably go around the bay and you will probably take a lot of pictures.
 But beware of selfies !
 Many careless tourists have gone too far to take their picture and have fallen (from high).
 Since then, signs warn visitors against the risk of selfies !